DevelopersDelicias/js-exercises/README.md

 Given an array of integers, return an array of integers such that the value at index `i` of the output is the product of everything in the input except the input value at index `i`.
 An empty list should return `[]`.
-A list of length 1 should return `[1]` no matter what the input element is.
+A list of length 1 should return `[1]` no matter the input element.

 Example: